skodaconnect/homeassistant-skodaconnect/README.md

 * **name:** (optional) map the vehicle identification number (VIN) to a friendly name of your car.
 This name is then used for naming all entities.
 See the configuration example. (by default, the VIN is used).
 VIN need to be entered lower case

-Additional optional configuration options, only add if needed:
+Additional optional configuration options, only add if needed!
+The resources option will limit what entities gets added to home assistant, only the specified resources will be added if they are supported.
+If not specified then the integration will add all supported entities:
 ```yaml
     response_debug: False
     resources: